saranshdave98/LIME/README.md

 __If the program executable doesnt work, please run the individual jupyter notebook files.__

-LIME: Low-light Image Enhancement via Illumination Map Estimation This is a python implementation of the paper - http://www.dabi.temple.edu/~hbling/publication/LIME-tip.pdf
+LIME: Low-light Image Enhancement via Illumination Map Estimation<br>
+This is a python implementation of the paper - http://www.dabi.temple.edu/~hbling/publication/LIME-tip.pdf

 The implementation is done using 2 algorithms.